MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 ```
 positional_encoding(i) -  positional_encoding(j)  = positional_encoding(i-j)
 ```
-this is well explained with complex numbers through the phase, or `theta` in the `e^{i\theta}` representation.
+this is well explained with complex numbers through the phase, or θ in the `e^{iθ}` representation.

-The arvix [paper](https://arxiv.org/pdf/2104.09864) that presented the RoFormer use complex numbers for the discussion.
+The arxiv [paper](https://arxiv.org/pdf/2104.09864) that presented the RoFormer use complex numbers for the discussion.

 Would be interesting to work over complex numbers for the transformer, in such a way (half baked idea coming) that the transformer block outputs track position through the phases.